jina-ai/examples/audio-search/README.md

 ## Disclaimer

-This is an example that is working in progress.
+This example is a work in progress.
 The content will be update from time to time.
 If you meet any errors, please raise an issue at [https://github.com/jina-ai/examples/issues/new](https://github.com/jina-ai/examples/issues/new)

 <p align="center">
   <img src=".github/demo.gif?raw=true" alt="Jina banner" width="90%">
 </p>

-## Install
+## Install Prerequisites

 ```bash
 pip install -r requirements.txt
 ```

-## Download the data
+## Download Model

 - In this example, we use the Vggish model to encode the sound files.
 You can find more details about the model at [https://github.com/tensorflow/models/tree/master/research/audioset/vggish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish).
 Use the following cmd to download the models.